matti04/Heat-Insert-Press/README.md

 ## Introduction
 Heat inserts are small brass cylinders with a thread in it.
 Typically used for injection moulding, they quickly became a popular way to connect 3D-printed parts.
 You use them by melting the inserts into a slightly smaller hole, thus making a strong connection.
 I found them very hard to install, but before making a final judgement, I wanted to build a rig to be able to properly install them.
-Inspired by previous projects by [Adafruit] (https://learn.adafruit.com/heat-set-rig) and [maker.moekoe] (https://github.com/makermoekoe/Heat_Insert_Press), I planned on using a regular soldering iron to heat up the inserts.
+Inspired by previous projects by [Adafruit](https://learn.adafruit.com/heat-set-rig) and [maker.moekoe](https://github.com/makermoekoe/Heat_Insert_Press), I planned on using a regular soldering iron to heat up the inserts.
 However, I quickly decided not to misuse the soldering iron, because it would be bad for the tips.
 I had a cheap hotend lying around, which was totally unusable for melting plastic, because of the poor machining quality.
 Being able to reuse it for the press gives it a good use.
 I could have also used a spare 3D-printer mainboard, but like with other projects, I decided to make my own PCB to control it.